debbynirwan/pacman-ai-cpp/README.md

 # How to build and run the application
 ## Dependencies
-To build the project you have to install the dependencies below:
+To build the project you need to install the following dependencies:
 * Compiler that supports C++17
 * CMake
 * clang-tidy (for linter)